Fight Big Secret Money in Politics:

 The one bill with the most potential to improve this state's politics is the long-sought "DISCLOSE Act," which -- if Gov. Brown signs it before an Oct.
 15 deadline -- could do more than any modern measure to clean up California's money-dominated initiative process.
 Full story

-Op-Eds and Media Coverage on the California DISCLOSE Act
+Op-Eds and Media Coverage on Clean Money Bills

 Gov. Newsom signs landmark disclosure bills: Disclosure Clarity Act and Ballot DISCLOSE Act